 active in human rights issues.
 During the early 1980s, his output

 became to a great extent political.
-His first political play, One for the Road
+One for the Road

 (1984), about psychological and physical torture, left spectators